Kartik1801/Salesforce-Admin-Notes/SFA_DataModelling.md

         -These can be used to display the sum, maximum, minimum value of a field in a related list, also the count of all the records listed in a related list.
 They are only available to master objects in a master-detail relationship.

         - After creating a Roll Up Summary Field on an object, the master-detail relationship cannot be converted into a lo okup relationship.

-### Custom Actions :
-- These are VisualForce Pages or canvas app that let users interact with or create records that have a relationship to an object record.
-The Visualforce page for an object-specific custom action must include the standard controller for the relevant object.